scaleway/serverless-examples/jobs/ml-ops/README.md

 We use the dataset labelled in the source as `bank-additional-full.csv`.
 You can download, extract this file, rename it to `bank_telemarketing.csv` then put it under this [directory](./s3/data-store/data/).

-## How to deploy your MLOps workflow in the cloud?
+## How to deploy your MLOps pipeline on Scaleway Cloud?

 ### Step A: Create cloud resources for the ML pipeline

-Create `.env` file in `s3/data-store` and `job` directories and fill them as it follows:
+Create `.env` file in `jobs/data-loader-job` and `jobs/ml-job` directories and fill them as it follows:

 ```text
 SCW_ACCESS_KEY=<access-key>